clearlysid/tauri-plugin-decorum/README.md

 ~~There's some missing features I'd still like to add, all documented on the [Issues page](https://github.com/clearlysid/tauri-plugin-decorum/issues).~~

-All the features I wanted to add are either already added by me or someone from the community.
-Thank you so much for your contributions! 🥳
+All the features I wanted are now added by me or a community member — thank you so much for your contributions! 🥳

-I'm keeping the project mostly in maintainance mode now.
-There aren't going to be any breaking API changes, other than architecture improvements and bugfixes.
-PRs are always welcome and I will help merge them as quick as I can.

-In the long run though I hope the core team incorporates all these within Tauri and I look forward to making this plugin obsolete.
+The project mostly in maintainance mode now — no breaking API changes, other than architecture improvements and bugfixes.
+PRs are always welcome!
+I'll help merge them as quick as I can.
+In the long run I hope the core team incorporates all these within Tauri and I look forward to making this plugin obsolete.

 Meanwhile, I hope you find it useful.
 Happy building! 🥂